helpful-information/crisis.tools/docs/README.md

   - [FEMA](https://www.fema.gov/) A government agency designed to help people before, during, and after disasters.
   - [Substance Abuse and Mental Health Services Administration (SAMHSA)](https://www.samhsa.gov/find-help/national-helpline) A government agency for helping individuals and families facing mental and/or substance use disorders
   - [Center for Disease Control and Prevention (CDC)](https://emergency.cdc.gov/) The CDC put together an "Emergency Preparedness and Response" section to help share important information during a disease related crisis.
+  - [Ready.gov](https://ready.gov) A US Government website for emergency and disaster preparedness.

 ## Non-profit Resources
   - [GI Rights Hotline](https://girightshotline.org/) A resource for Military personel.
 If you are being ordered to violate the Constitutional rights of US citizens then this is the website for the GI Rights Hotline.
 [1-877-447-4487](tel:1-877-447-4487)